cekbote/optimal_uav_placement_and_communication/README.md

 ## Results of the Experiments
 - The [Google Sheet](https://docs.google.com/spreadsheets/d/1yOZQIDsm5ox8qCE6SoBkB_squkEjh6qKpi4tMPmvztI/edit?usp=sharing)
 contains the graphs as well as values for the experiments run.
+This sheet contains the results shown in the paper.
+Please take a look at the paper if you would like to observe the results.

 ## Graph Neural Neworks (Explained and Implementation)
 - [Graph Neural Networks (Stanford Playlist)](https://www.youtube.com/playlist?list=PL-Y8zK4dwCrQyASidb2mjj_itW2-YYx6-)